 - Understand that becoming a "fashion designer" is not the only career path in the field of fashion.
-There are many more jobs available in the industry, such as a pattern maker, a colourist, a fashion forecaster, a textile developer, a print designer, a seamster, and more, just to name a few.
+There are many more jobs available in the industry, such as a pattern maker, a colourist, a fashion forecaster, a textile developer, a print designer, a seamster, and more, to name a few.
 Remember, the fashion industry is one of the biggest industries in the world, and there will always be a spot for you!

 Tips and Tricks

 - Befriend your classmates and don't be afraid to ask questions.
-Your profs are there to help and they are very supportive.
+Your profs are there to help, and they are very supportive.
 They are your best resources.

 Student work examples:

 - Resign yourself to the fact that you will not be able to work a full-time job.
-Embrace it, you will be busy drawing, sewing, and memorizing endless facts about textiles.
+Embrace it, and you will be busy drawing, sewing, and memorizing endless facts about textiles.

 - Engage with your instructors and peers productively and respectfully.
-It may sound cliché but you really will get out of your education what you put into it.
+It may sound cliché, but you really will get out of your education what you put into it.
 The connections that you make will help you open doors and find new opportunities.
 Additionally, take feedback to heart!
 Carefully listen to what your instructors suggest and think about implementing those suggestions into whatever you will be working on next.

 Five illustrations were created in my own time during my first year.
 I implemented techniques learned from my fashion drawing and digital communications classes to design garments and patterns.
 The illustrations are more suggestive than technical and display my interest in layered silhouettes composed of rich patterns, colours, and lustre of the textiles.